Symplectic 4-manifolds admit Weinstein trisections: Putting symplectic braided surfaces in bridge position

+Consider Figure~\ref{fig:braidcoords}.
+If we fix a value of $r_1$, the intersection of $Q$ with this slice where $r_1=c_r$ is a braid (transverse to the $\theta_1=c_\theta$ slices), except at the critical points which all lie in the slice $r_1=1$.
+We show these slices in Figure~\ref{fig:braidcoords} where we have projected out the $r_2$ coordinate.
+The intersection of $\pi^{-1}(U_i)$ with these slices appear as annular bands in the $(\theta_1,\theta_2)$ tori.

+By our choice of $U_i$, $\pi^{-1}(U_i)\cap Q$ includes at least one connected component which is a neighborhood of a cusp, node, or tangency in $Q$, together with other disjoint smooth disks corresponding to the other strands of the braid not involved with the critical point.
+Focusing in on a neighborhood of the cusp, node, or tangency, we can see this portion of $Q$ as a movie traced out by frames $\{r_1=c_r\}$ for $c_r\in (1-\eta, 1+\eta)$.
+For each type of singularity, there is a different local movie of braids (where $c_r$ is the time direction of the movie) that becomes singular in $H_2 \subset \{r_1=1\}$.
 At a tangency, a positive half-twist (single crossing) is added to the braid after passing through the tangency point -- Figure \ref{fig:tangency}.
-At a positive node, a negative crossing switches to a positive crossing (so overall one full positive twist is added between the two strands) -- Figure \ref{fig:node}.
-A negative node switches a positive crossing to a negative one (adding one full negative twist between two strands).
+At a positive node, a full positive twist is added between two strands of the braid -- Figure \ref{fig:node}.
+Similarly, a negative node introduces a full negative twist.
 At a cusp, three positive half-twists are added to the braid after passing through the cusp -- Figure \ref{fig:cusp}.
 These all follow from calculating the braid monodromy directly from the complex local models for these three singularity types.

-Note that for $r<1$, the intersection of $V_r$ with $H_1$ is a torus with fixed $z_2$ radial coordinate $|z_2|=1$.
-Similarly, for $r>1$, the intersection of $V_r$ with $H_3$ is the torus where $|z_2|=|z_1|=r$.
-Initially because $Q\cap Z_3 =\emptyset$, $Q$ does not intersect $H_1$ or $H_3$.
-This surface is certainly not in bridge position, because the intersection of $Q$ with $H_2$ is generally singular, non-trivially braided, and $Q$ does not intersect the core surface $\Sigma$.

-We will perform a fiber preserving isotopy $\Phi$ to push the neighborhoods of the singular points into the interior of $Z_3$.
-We will also push some smoothly braided parts of $Q\cap H_2$ into the interior of $Z_3$ to address the non-trivial braiding of $Q\cap H_2$, so that in the end $Q\cap H_2$ will become a trivial tangle.